-10. DIGITAL OUTPUT METER
+10. DIGITAL OUTPUT METERS

-The digital output meter is located in the center of the control panel between the two large control knobs.
-The meter allows the output current level to be set prior to welding.
-During the welding process the meter displays the actual output current.
+The digital output meters are located in the center of the control panel between the two large control knobs.
+The meters allow the output current level to be set prior to welding in stick mode, and voltage level to be set prior to welding in the wire modes.
+During the welding process the meters display the actual output current and voltage, within ±5% accuracy.